RancidDax/namazu.tools/top.md

 At the same time, **Omega's Eye** will spawn on a random cardinal/intercardinal. **This will be designated as relative north**.

 Clones will then spawn around the center of the arena, 2 Omega-M, and 2 Omega-F. An Omega-M and Omega-F pair will always be facing eachother and should be focused on.
-These two will perform a set of AOEs that are dependant on the weapons they are holding.
+These two clones will perform a set of AOEs that are dependant on the weapons they are holding.

 The possible combinations are: